School uniform policy

 The EA is responsible for the administration of the scheme.
-Additional information including eligibility criteria and application forms are available by telephoning the EA in your region at the relevant contact number below.
+Application forms and information about eligibility (if you qualify for a grant) are available at the following link:

 The eligibility criteria are similar to those used for free school meals and this information can be found here:

 If you have any queries, contact the Education Authority.

 Physical education (PE)